 Why Make Your Scholarship Open Access?

 Evidence suggests that journal articles that are openly available on the Internet are cited more frequently than articles with restricted access.
 As early as 2001, an article in Nature investigating the impact of access to conference articles in computer science found that the more highly-cited articles were those freely available online.
 Since then, studies in a variety of fields—including philosophy, political science, and physics—have shown that open access articles are cited more often than those that are not open.
-View a bibliography of research on the effect of open access on citation impact.
+(For a list of such studies and a summary of their findings see The Open Access Citation Advantage.)

 Open access also provides important benefits to the public interest and has the potential to change the current scholarly communications system.
 Since in many fields a journal's distribution channels typically do not extend beyond subscribers, the reach of its articles tends to be narrow and access limited to those who can afford subscriptions.
 Articles that are open access, on the other hand, are accessible to anyone with a connection to the Internet.